ese3500/final-project-prime-hydration/README.md

 HRS 04 - An 5.5 by 3.5 cm LCD display shall be used for user interface.
 The display shall communicate with the microcontroller via pin connections.

-- The 5.5 by 3.5 cm LCD was able to display all necessary information.
+- The 5.5 by 3.5 cm LCD was able to display all necessary information, including a menu of drinks, drink ingredients, and drink strength.

 HRS 05 - A joystick and buttons shall serve as the input components to control the user interface.
 The joystick shall be used in the y direction to navigate the drink menu and used in the x direction to adjust the drink strength.
 The first button shall be used for drink selection and the second button shall be used to control the mixing motor.